Tom-Hirschberger/MMM-ProfileControl/README.md

 		},

-This results in two pages.
+This results contains two pages.
     The first one contains "pageOneEveryone" and "pageOneBirthdays" The second "pageTwoEveryone", "pageTwoFamily" and "pageTwoLadies"